 Hi dear English learners!
 In today’s lesson, we will be learning about correlative conjunctions.
 It sounds like something very difficult but believe me, it is not.
 You’ve probably been using them all the time without knowing much about them theoretically.
 You’ve surely said many times that you don’t know what to do – whether to do this or that.
 Or, I like both strawberry and chocolate ice-cream.
 These small conjunctions whether, or, both, and are called correlative conjunctions when used together in a sentence.
 Let’s discuss this topic in more details.

 What is correlative conjunction?

-Correlative conjunctions are sets of paired conjunctions that are always used together in a sentence.
-For example either…or…, both…and…, etc. They join two words or phrases, and even clauses.
+Correlative conjunctions are paired conjunctions that are always used together in a sentence.
+For example either…or…, neither…or…, would rather…than…, etc. They join two words or phrases, and even clauses.
 Look at these examples:

-Correlative conjunctions are mostly used in writing and they serve to make a comparison between two things that are equally important.
+Correlative conjunctions are mostly used in writing and they serve to make a comparison between two equally important things.
 The relation between two things can be equal (ex. they liked both Bobby and Terry very much.
-They were great dogs), different (I would rather fly than go by bus), etc.
+They were great dogs), or different (I would rather fly than go by train), etc.

 Commas and correlative conjunctions

 When using correlative conjunctions to join clauses, we normally use a comma.

 - Not only was she pretty, but also very intelligent.

 - Hardly had I opened my Christmas present, when mum called us for breakfast.